inductiva/wind-tunnel-demos/docs/2_TEMPLATING.md

 ```

 This code snippet has prepared a new directory named `velocity_dir` that contains
-the simulation as before, but now at an airflow speed of $50$ m/s in x-axis direction.
+the simulation as before, but now at an airflow speed of $50$ m/s in the x-axis direction.
-Therefore, we can now use it to run a simulation with the same commands:
+Therefore, we can now use it to simulate with the same commands:

 ```python
 import inductiva